I swear like a sailor and go out of my way to be kind to children, old people and strangers.

-And you, telling your neighbor that she wrong about her Truth is akin to telling someone that the dream that you had that changed your life is the dream that everyone should have.
-It's like arguing that your neighbors dream was wrong...
+And you, telling your neighbor that she's wrong about her Truth is akin to telling someone that the dream that *you* had that changed *your* life is the dream that everyone should share.
+It's like arguing that her dream was wrong...

-It's all so very much a subjective thing, but it requires perspective to see it.
+It's all so very much a subjective thing, but it requires objectivity to see it.

 This is not to discount the cultural, social and community aspects of religion.
 There is such potential for good.
 I see it do good things for and by people all of the time.
 Really, a church or temple or mosque or synagogue full of *good* people of *any faith* is a truly beautiful thing to behold and be a part of.

-The current, on the news kind of problem of course manifests when people are afraid.
+The current, "as seen on the news" kind of problem of course manifests when people are afraid.
 As people, we fear what we do not understand.
 Well, most of us.
 Some of us dive head first in to it and come out the other side with new understanding and, perhaps, a research paper?

 The biggest problem with Truth arises when someone is so taken with their internal Truth that they discount objective reality.
 This, sadly, happens all to often.
 At best, it's harmless.
 At worst, you don't take your kids to the hospital and they die.
 Or they try to impart their Truth upon you.